tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 When the configured height `H` is reached, `PrepareProposal` will not include vote extensions yet, but `ExtendVote` and `VerifyVoteExtension` will be called.
 Then, when reaching height `H+1`, `PrepareProposal` will include the vote extensions from height `H`.
-From this point on, vote extensions are mandatory and cannot be disabled, although the application can provide 0-length extensions.
+For all heights after `H`, vote extensions are mandatory and cannot be disabled, although the application can provide 0-length extensions.